 How do I find a home help?There are many different methods of finding and employing live in care specialists for home help.
 You could ask your friends and relatives, look in the small ads, try a care agency or use an introductory agency like hometouch.
 Each way has its own pros and cons.

 Private individualsMany people like to use independent cleaners, gardeners, launderers and ironers or dog walkers.
 You can ask friends and family for recommendations, or check out adverts in the local paper or shop window.
 This can be very flexible, it offers you a high level of control and it often works out much cheaper.

 It may technically make you an employer, which involves certain legal and financial responsibilities.

 If you go with private home help you may need to: Carry out checks to ensure the home help is safe and entitled to work in this country

 - Pay National Insurance

 - Get employer’s liability insurance in place

 Homecare agencyAn agency can take the stress and hassle out of hiring a home help, so that it’s one less thing for you to worry about.
+Agencies work directly with live in care specialists.
 They will deal with payments, taxes and insurance.
 They should also carry out the necessary police checks, follow up references and ensure that the home help is safe, competent and entitled to work in the UK.
 With these benefits comes the downside that it is often significantly more expensive to use an agency and you simply won’t have the same level of control and choice over the service.
 Find out more about home care agencies here.

 Introductory agenciesHome helps working with introductory agencies are self-employed, so in many ways the service falls halfway between a care agency and a private carer.